Last updated June 19, 2023

 Some functional mushroom names you may have already heard of are Reishi, Chaga, shitake, lion’s mane and cordyceps just to name a few.
 More and more studies show the incredible benefits of mushrooms, one of the earliest and most original superfoods known to us today.

 What are Functional Mushrooms?

-Functional mushrooms refer to mushrooms that have been cultivated for health benefits rather than solely as a food source.
-They can help consumers in a number of ways from reducing inflammation to coping with the stress of everyday life and improving general wellness.
+Functional mushrooms refer to mushrooms that are cultivated for health benefits rather than solely as a food source.
+They can help consumers in a number of ways.
+Some key benefits include reducing inflammation and coping with the stress of everyday life to improving general wellness.
 Mushrooms are found deep in forests, under logs or in the mountains where they can grow with little human interference.